 - Enhancement of bioinformatic methods and tools for use in genome analysis of poultry

 - Establishment and maintenance of genetically and phenotypically characterized poultry populations, cell lines, and associated resources that support genetic and functional analysis of production traits in poultry.

 - Identification of genes, pathways and mechanisms that underlie variation in production-relevant phenotypes, disease resistance, and adaptation to the environment.

 - New knowledge to guide selection of specific breeds and genetic lines for sustainable poultry production in challenging environmental conditions

 Outcomes or Projected Impacts

-- Increased access and opportunity for stakeholders to genetic and functional information that will inform breeding programs aimed at improvements in poultry production
+- Advances in genetic and functional information that will inform breeding programs aimed at improvements in poultry production

 - Development of new tools for bioinformatics and genome analysis for research community use made available in easily accessible databases